cabforum/forum/SMCWG-charter.md

 The primary deliverable of the SMCWG SHALL include the "Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates" which SHALL be scoped as follows:

 - Verification of control over email addresses;
-- Identity validation for natural persons and legal entities, in the context of S/MIME certificates;
+- Identity validation for natural persons and legal entities;
-- Key management and certificate lifecycle (subject to coordination with other Forum CWGs to ensure consistency and avoid redundancy);
+- Key management and certificate lifecycle (subject to coordination with other Forum WGs to ensure consistency and avoid redundancy);
-- Certificate profiles for S/MIME certificates and Issuing CA certificates (including the appropriateness of extensions and when those extensions should be present);
+- Certificate profiles for Subscriber and Issuing CA certificates (including the appropriateness of extensions and when those extensions should be present);
 - CA operational practices, physical/logical security, etc.

 Deliverables of the SMCWG SHALL be constrained to certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) EKU or that are technically capable of such issuance.